 Deadline for Filing a Michigan Car Accident Lawsuit

 The statute of limitations for filing a personal injury lawsuit in Michigan is three years from the date of the accident.
 If you do not file within this timeframe, it is very difficult to recover compensation for your car accident damages.

 Michigan Injury Lawyers’ team of auto accident attorneys will ensure that all deadlines for filing your accident claim are met before time runs out.

 Get Help from Our Michigan Car Accident Lawyers Today

-If you have been injured in an accident caused by a distracted driver, you could have a legal right to obtain compensation.
-But you have a limited amount of time to file a lawsuit, so it’s important to contact a car accident lawyer without delay.
-We will handle the necessary paperwork to make sure you don’t miss the deadline.
-If you have been injured in a car accident, we can help you and your family to obtain a fair settlement.
-We respond promptly to telephone calls and report regularly on developments in cases.
-Call Michigan Injury Lawyers at 313-438-4357 or contact us online.
+If a distracted driver in Michigan caused an accident that injured you or a loved one, you might have a legal right to obtain compensation.
+But you have a limited amount of time to file a lawsuit, so it’s important to contact a car accident lawyer with experience in Michigan law without delay.
+Our personal injury law firm will handle the necessary paperwork to ensure you don’t miss the deadline and do everything in our power to get the maximum compensation you deserve.

+Contact an experienced auto accident attorney with Michigan Injury Lawyers today to help you and your family obtain the settlement you deserve.
+We respond promptly to telephone calls and report regularly to auto accident victims on developments in their cases.
+Call our auto lawyers at Michigan Injury Lawyers at 313-362-8551 or contact us online.
 If there is no recovery in your case, there is no fee for our services.